LoisLu-tql/LoisLu-tql.github.io/content/post/hkust/index.md

 authors:
   - admin
 tags:
-  - Academic
+  - Moment
-  - Markdown
+  - Campus
 image:
   caption: 'My student card'
 ---

 Second time to HK.
+It's much more different as this time I lived as a resident.